TheDinosour/Chris_BlueStampPortfolio/index.md

  # **Bluestamp Smart Glasses**
 ## Project Description
 My project is smart glasses.
-Smart glasses have a screen in one of the lenses that displays the time, date, temperature, notifications, and anything else I want to display.
-The smart glasses also can take pictures or videos with a hidden camera, then use bluetooth to connect to my phone and save the pictures.
+Smart glasses have a screen in one of the lenses that displays the time, date, temperature, notifications, and other information I want to display.
+The smart glasses can also take pictures or videos with a hidden camera, then use Bluetooth to connect to my phone and save the pictures.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|